WSU-kduncan/ceg3120-p4-hemantsharma98/README.md

 4)Create a container with the command "docker create --name [container name] [OPTIONS] [ImageName:Tag]".
 I had used command "docker create --name container1 -p 80:80 hemantimage1:serv1".

+### How to run the container:
+You can run the docker container using the command "docker run [OPTIONS] IMAGE [COMMAND] [ARG...]".

+OR

+You can just start the container using the command "docker start [container name]".
+Like I had used "docker start container1" to start my container.

 ## Configure AWS CLI: